gsmj/PySAMP-examples/README.md

 ### Rivershell
 - A "capture flag" - like gamemode
-- Containts example of working with vehicles
+- Containts example of working with vehicles and player teams

 > [!TIP]
 > Note that some gamemodes contain a modified player class, this allows us to get the same class instance in events / functions and not lose our class instance attributes.